hongxinli/Dijit-Tree-CheckBox/Query-Engine.md

 The above example returns at a maximum 10 objects whose *hair* property equal "blond" starting at index number 5 of the results.

+<span class="mini-icon mini-icon-exclamation"></span> Pagination is performed
-Please note, pagination is performed after any optional sort is performed.
+after any optional sort is performed.

 #### Sorting Results
 Query results can be sorted using the optional **_sort_** property.
 The **_sort_**